isomerpages/moe-meridianpri/_our-partners/Parents Support Group.md

 ![](/images/Our%20Partners/PSG_15-Feb-2017a-720x540.jpg)
 <p align = "center">PSG Member at A Get-Together</p>

-The group has been actively working with and supporting the school on several initiatives, some of them are as listed below:
+<p align = "justify">The group has been actively working with and supporting the school on several initiatives, some of them are as listed below:</p>

 *   Breakfast With Parents and School re-opening in January
 *   Eco-Environment Projects